baiyueh/PANINIpy/Documentation/Papers/community_regionalization.rst

 .. figure:: output.png
     :alt: Example output showing the spatial regionalization results for Baton Rouge, LA.

-    Spatial Regionalization Results for Baton Rouge, LA.
-The x-axis and y-axis represent the geographical coordinates.
-Different colors indicate different inferred partitions, and the black lines show the underlying tract subdivisions.
-The title includes the description length in nats and the number of clusters B.
+Spatial regionalization Rrsults for Baton Rouge, LA.
+Colors indicate the inferred clusters, while the black lines show the underlying tract subdivisions.
+The optimal description length in nats and the optimal number of clusters B are shown above the figure.

 Paper source
 ====